perry2008084/Resume/resume_english.md

 1. skilled with HTML/CSS/JavaScript(ES6+) to develop PC/mobile web Apps.
 2. familiar with nodejs tools, used (npm/pnpm/eslint/prettier) in the frontend work flow.
-3. used Angular/React/Vue.js framework in previous project.
+3. Angular/React/Vue.js experince.
-4. familiar with Git work flow, REST API and HTTP protocol.
+4. familiar with Git, REST API and HTTP protocol.
-5. following the frontend trends, and apply the new best practice to the project.
+5. like following frontend trends, and apply best practice to the project.
 6. embrace Agile

 # Work Experience